Edric-Matwiejew/QuOp_MPI/README.md

 ## Detailed installation on Ubuntu 18.04.4

-The following processes successfully installed QuOP_MPI on Ubuntu 18.04.4, this as not been tested on other Linux distros,, but the processes should generally be applicable with minor modifications.
+The following processes successfully installed QuOP_MPI on Ubuntu 18.04.4, this as not been tested on other Linux distros, but the processes should generally be applicable with minor modifications.

 Install MPICH and build applications: